sitphp/commands/doc/2_creating_a_command.md

 ### Predefined options and commands

-If you have run your command help may have noticed some help messages about some options you haven't defined yourself.
+If you have run your command help, you may have noticed some help messages about some options you haven't defined yourself.
 These are predefined options available for all commands :

 --help (-h)          Shows a help message about the command
 --silent             Silent mode : hide all messages